tari-labs/tari-university/src/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 Also:

-- Does every transaction need every parent block chain node in the world to verify it?
+- Does every transaction need every parent blockchain node in the world to verify it?
 - Would I be willing to have (temporary) lower security guarantees for most of my day-to-day transactions if I could get them validated (whatever we take that to mean) near-instantly?

 If you can answer 'no' and 'yes', then you're looking for a Layer 2 scaling solution.

 ## How will this be Applicable to Tari?

 Tari is a high-throughput protocol that will need to handle real-world transaction volumes.
-For example, Big Neon, the initial business application to be built on top of the Tari block chain, requires high-volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event.
+For example, Big Neon, the initial business application to be built on top of the Tari blockchain, requires high-volume transactions in a short time, especially when tickets sales open and when tickets will be redeemed at an event.
 Imagine filling an 85,000 seat stadium with 72 entrance queues on match days.
 Serialized real-world scanning boils down to ~500 tickets in four minutes, or ~2 spectators allowed access per second per queue.

-This would be impossible to do with parent block chain scaling solutions.
+This would be impossible to do with parent blockchain scaling solutions.

 ## Layer 2 Scaling Current Initiatives
 ### Micropayment Channels
 #### What are they?

-A micropayment channel is a class of techniques designed to allow users to make multiple Bitcoin transactions without committing all of the transactions to the Bitcoin block chain.
-In a typical payment channel, only two transactions are added to the block chain, but an unlimited or nearly unlimited number of payments can be made between the participants. [[10]]
+A micropayment channel is a class of techniques designed to allow users to make multiple Bitcoin transactions without committing all of the transactions to the Bitcoin blockchain.
+In a typical payment channel, only two transactions are added to the blockchain, but an unlimited or nearly unlimited number of payments can be made between the participants. [[10]]

 Several channel designs have been proposed or implemented over the years, including:
 - Nakamoto high-frequency transactions;